-Prerequisites include both specific courses and, at the 3000- and 4000-level, also the requirement of a cumulative GPA over all CSE courses of 4.5 or higher.
+Prerequisites may include both specific courses and, at the 3000- and 4000-level, also the requirement of a cumulative GPA of 4.5 or higher computed over all CSE major courses.
 "General Prerequisites" is a term used to describe prerequisites that apply to (almost) every course at a particular level.
 We use it simply to avoid having to repeatedly specify the same thing!
 Thus, for example, for 3000- level courses, "CSE2011 3.0 and the CSE GPA of 4.5 or higher" are the general prerequisites.

-Fees
+Associated Course Fees